entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 445. Postbranchial crest on the visceral surface of anterolateral plate (cr.pt.br in Lelièvre, 1984): absent (0); present (1).

+456. Marginal plate enlongate: absent (0); present (1).
+>  Lelièvre (1984) suggested that elongation of the occipital region of the skull roof in homosteids is correlated with elongation of the nuchal, paranuchal, and marginal plates.

 ** Hindmost spino-occipital nerves pierce the occipital region: ventrally (0); dorsally (1).
 >  - This characters is present in Pachyosteomorph arthrodires, such as *Paralciosteus*.